reidxu/Lazor_Project/README.md

 that was used to communicate the board in the .bff input file.
 If no solution is found, a failure message will be given.

 # Potential Bugs
 Due to the way that refraction is coded, refractory block behavior had to be individually hard coded within the loop that finds laser path.
-This can potentially lead to a bug when 2 refractory blocks are next to each other and a laser will have to pass through both of them.
+This can potentially lead to a inaccurate laser behavior when 2 refractory blocks are next to each other and a laser will have to pass through both of them.